-This point is very important, because many people think that a hysterectomy is only the removal of the ovaries, and that is false.
+This point is very important, because many people think that a hysterectomy means to remove your ovaries, and that’s false.

-The operation that consists of the removal of one or both ovaries is called oophorectomy—unilateral and bilateral, respectively.
+The surgery you get to remove one or both of your ovaries is called oophorectomy, unilateral and bilateral, respectively.

-That is to say, you have the option of removing your ovaries and leaving the other reproductive organs.
+That is to say, you have the option of removing your ovaries and leaving the other reproductive organs intact.

-In certain cases, this surgery can be suggested with the objective of eliminating a source of hormone production that is aggravating the evolution of a mammary tumor.
+In certain cases, this surgery can be suggested with the goal of eliminating a source of hormone production that’s aggravating the evolution of a mammary tumor.

 Ovary removal surgery causes the onset of menopause

 This means that the woman can no longer get pregnant naturally because she ceases to produce ovules.

 However, if you want to get pregnant after having your ovaries removed, you should consult with a fertility specialist.